cube-alchemy/cube-alchemy/docs/index.md

 # Build a Powerful Hypercube

-More analysis, less plumbing.
-Cube Alchemy automatically transforms your disconnected pandas DataFrames into a unified, multidimensional data model.
+Cube Alchemy is a small semantic layer and in-memory analytics engine that automatically transforms your disconnected pandas DataFrames into a unified, multidimensional data model.